 So now, we’ve got this Invoke, we’ve got no parameters, and let’s go to the Advanced Editor and start working on this one.

 First, we don’t need this Source.
 We’re going to use the function parameters to define our source.

-We want this to come in as a list and we want this to result in a table because as we unpivot it from that single column to multiple columns, that goes from a list to a table.
-And now, we need to convert that incoming list to a table so that we can add our index, initiate our Modulo unpivot, and do all the things we need to do to reformat that.
+We want this to come in as a list and we want this to result in a table because as we unpivot it from that single column to multiple columns, it goes from a list to a table.
+And now, we need to convert that incoming list to a table so that we can add our index, initiate our Modulo unpivot, and do all the things we need to do to reformat it.

 We’ll call it ConvertStack, and that is going to use a function called Table.FromList.
-Like many of M functions, it does exactly what it says.
+Like many of the M functions, it does exactly what it says.
 It just takes a list.
 In this case, the list is going to be our Stack list.
 And then, we need to replace the Source here with our ConvertStack.
-It looks pretty good.
-We’ve got no syntax errors, and so let’s hit Done.
+It looks pretty good!
+We’ve got no syntax errors, so let’s hit Done.